How many more children have to die: One year since Frances Haugen blew the whistle on Facebook, what has changed?

-On October 4, 2021, Frances Haugen revealed on 60 Minutes that she was the whistleblower that had released hundreds of internal documents that gave the world a disturbing look under the hood of the social network.
-“The thing I saw at Facebook over and over again was there were conflicts of interest between what was good for the public and what was good for Facebook, and Facebook over and over again chose to optimize for its own interests, like making more money,” Haugen told 60 minutes.
+On October 4, 2021, Frances Haugen revealed on 60 Minutes that she was the whistleblower that had released hundreds of internal documents giving the world a disturbing look under the hood of the social network.
+“The thing I saw at Facebook over and over again was there were conflicts of interest between what was good for the public and what was good for Facebook, and Facebook over and over again chose to optimize for its own interests, like making more money,” Haugen explained.

 This is something C.A.
-Goldberg, PLLC has been acutely aware of since our inception, and since we began fighting to reform Section 230 of the Communications Decency Act, a law created in 1996 that shields tech companies from liability for all the ways they harm people.
-During 2021, we brought lawsuits against tech companies including Amazon, for selling suicide products to kids.
-And Omegle, which caused an 11-year-old Plaintiff to spend three years in sexual servitude to a pedophile who gained access to her and was able to groom her through the online chat room.
+Goldberg, PLLC has been acutely aware of since our inception in 2014, and became increasingly evident in our fight to reform Section 230 of the Communications Decency Act, a law created in 1996 that shields tech companies from liability for all the ways they harm people.
+During 2021, we brought lawsuits against tech companies including Amazon, for selling suicide products to kids, and Omegle, which caused an 11-year-old Plaintiff to spend three years in sexual servitude to a pedophile who gained access to her and was able to groom her through the online chat room.

 One year on